El Hadary sets record, Saudis beat Egypt 2-1 at World Cup

 Associated Press

-VOLGOGRAD, Russia (AP) - The oldest person to play in a World Cup match made some spectacular saves Monday.
-He also watched two go past him.
+VOLGOGRAD, Russia (AP) - The oldest person to play in a World Cup match let in a pair of goals Monday despite some spectacular saves.

 Egypt goalkeeper Essam El Hadary, who is 45, took the field for his team's final group match to set the record.
-Although he saved one penalty, he couldn't stop Saudi Arabia from winning 2-1 in a game between two teams that had already been eliminated.
+Although he saved one penalty, he couldn't stop Saudi Arabia from beating Egypt 2-1 in a game between two teams that had already been eliminated.

-"I am very sorry for the fans, for everyone in Egypt," El Hadary said.
-"I want to thank my teammates.
-It was a great honor for me to play."

-Salem Aldawsari scored the winner for the Saudis with almost the last kick of the match, volleying past El Hadary from a tight angle inside the Egypt penalty area.
+Salem Aldawsari scored with almost the last kick of the match for the Saudis, shooting from a tight angle inside the Egypt penalty area and poking the ball past El Hadary.

-Mohamed Salah, playing for the second time since injuring his left shoulder in last month's Champions League final, had put Egypt ahead in the 22nd minute after deftly controlling a long ball from Abdalla Said and then lobbing goalkeeper Yasser Almosailem.
+Mohamed Salah had put Egypt ahead in the 22nd minute when he deftly controlled a long ball from Abdalla Said that split the Saudi defense and then lobbed goalkeeper Yasser Almosailem.

-It was Salah's second goal at the World Cup, and Egypt's first in open play at the World Cup since 1934.
+It was Egypt's first goal in open play at the World Cup since 1934.

 Salman Alfaraj got the Saudis level with a penalty kick in first-half stoppage time after Ali Gabr brought down Fahad Almuwallad in the area.
 The decision was confirmed after a video review and the penalty was taken in the sixth minute of injury time.